 Defeated for reelection in 1982, Clements was elected governor of Texas again in 1986.
 Clements spent much of his second term steering the state through the economic recession.
 Clements focused on job creation, economic diversification and the recruitment of companies to Texas.
 He was instrumental in the restoration of the Governor's Mansion and the State Capitol.

-After leaving the governorship, Clements made his home in Dallas remaining active in politics, philanthropy and ranching.
+After leaving the governorship, Clements made Dallas his home and remained active in politics, philanthropy and ranching.
 He had a lifelong love of reading history and amassed a major collection of history books during his lifetime.